MicrosoftDocs/azure-devops-docs/docs/integrate/previous-apis/git/overview.md

 * [Trees](./trees.md)

 >[!NOTE]
->For more information on Git, see [Use Git with Visual Studio and Team Foundation Server](../../../repos/git/overview-2013.md).
+>For more information on Git, see [Use Git with Visual Studio and zure DevOps Server](../../../repos/git/overview-2013.md).